Skip to content

 Post-Processing: Band structure and density of states

-Looking into the output file, we already find some helpful information about the electronic structure such HOMO, LUMO, and estimated overal HOMO-LUMO gap energies.
-However, to get all the fine details regarding the electronic structure of a system, we have to request further output in our FHI-aims calculation: the bands structure and the density of states.
+Looking into the output file, we already find some helpful information about the electronic structure such HOMO, LUMO, and estimated overall HOMO-LUMO gap energies.
+However, to get all the fine details regarding the electronic structure of a system, we have to request further output in our FHI-aims calculation: the band structure and the density of states.

 output band k_xstart k_ystart k_zstart k_xend k_yend k_zend n_points symbol_start symbol_end